Property Transfer Tax

-The amount of tax you pay is based on the fair market value of the land and improvements (e.g. buildings) on the date of registration unless you purchase a pre-sold strata unit.
+The amount of tax you pay is based on the fair market value of the land and improvements (e.g. buildings) on the date of registration unless you purchase a pre-sold detached or strata unit.
 The tax is charged at a rate of:

 - 1% on the first $200,000,

 - 2% on the portion of the fair market value greater than $200,000 and

 - 3% on the portion of the fair market value greater than $2,000,000 and

 For example, if the fair market value of a property is $450,000, the tax paid is $7,000.

 If you’re a foreign national or foreign corporation and the residential property is located in the Greater Vancouver Regional District and other applicable districts, you also pay the 20% additional property transfer tax on the fair market value of your proportionate share.

 Empty Homes Tax (“EHT”) – City of Vancouver Applies if the property is vacant more than 180 days per year and is not the principal residence of the owner. • The EHT is equal to 1.0% of the Property’s Assessed Value (PAV) if reported (fines and penalties otherwise) Example: An owner of a property with a PAV of $4,500,000 that is vacant and not a principal residence will pay $45,000 per year on top of their regular property taxes.
 Please find additional details in the following link to the City of Vancouver website for the EHT. http://vancouver.ca/home-property-development/empty-homes-tax.aspx School Tax (Provincial): Starting in 2019, an additional school tax applies to most high-valued residential properties in the province, including: